pubkey/rxdb/docs-src/rx-storage.md

 ### Worker

 The worker RxStorage is a wrapper around any other RxStorage which allows to run the storage in a WebWorker (in browsers) or a Worker Thread (in node.js).
-By doing so, you can take CPU load from the main process and move it into the worker's process which can improve the percieved performance of your application.
+By doing so, you can take CPU load from the main process and move it into the worker's process which can improve the perceived performance of your application.
 [Read more](./rx-storage-worker.md)

 ### Sharding